Sustainability 1: Continual Striving

 Man’s first shelters of tree and cave were among his first attempts to mediate his environment — in effect, to design a place for himself.
 The animal skin, fire, tree and cave stood between him and temperature extremes, rain, snow, wind and lightning, as well as predators.
 Man used what he found in nature to mediate nature, as do we still today.
 We continue to use elements of the natural world — air, water, fire, plants, trees, stone, wood, metals, coal, oil, and their derivatives — to mediate and moderate nature for our comfort and benefit.
 Over the millennia, we have continued to refine and adapt man’s first rudimentary attempts at ‘green design’ for ever greater utility, efficiency and sophistication.
 As we increasingly realize the limits of Earth’s nature and its constraints on human society, we have undertaken ever-greening design to extract more benefit at lower overall cost, to us and to the world we inhabit.

-The end goal of much of our undertakings is sustainability: the ability to sustain our planet, our population, our pursuits and our happiness and our wellbeing indefinitely into the future.
+The end goal of much of our undertakings is sustainability: the ability to sustain our planet, our population, our family, our pursuits, our happiness and our wellbeing indefinitely into the future.
 Whether we realize it or not, as a species, we are continually striving for sustainability.
+It is time we recognized the importance of efforts at greater sustainability.

 My purpose here and in continuing articles is to present current and ongoing trends and trains of thought in this striving for sustainability throughout our continually evolving world.